-- 8.24 The Employers agree not to interfere with the Walking Bosses or Foremen's right to transfer their registration back to the longshore registration list provided, however, that Walking Bosses/Foremen shall at all times remain as an autonomous unit. - 8.25 To maintain his or her registration, each employee must continue to fulfill the standards of responsibility set forth in Section 1.
-Failure to do so shall be cause for deregistration or transfer back to longshore registration. - 8.26 Individuals registered as Walking Bosses/Foremen will be considered probationary for a period of 1 year.
+8.25 To maintain his or her registration, each employee must continue to fulfill the standards of responsibility set forth in Section 1.
+Failure to do so shall be cause for deregistration or transfer back to longshore registration.

+8.26 Individuals registered as Walking Bosses/Foremen will be considered probationary for a period of 1 year.
 During such year, the work record and capabilities of the probationary Walking Bosses/Foreman shall be subject to evaluation by the Employers.
 The Employers shall have the right at any time within the 1-year probationary period to have removed from the registration list of Walking Bosses/Foremen and returned to longshore registration any probationary Walking Bosses/Foreman who, in the opinion of the Employers, is considered to be unqualified.
-This right to return a probationary Walking Bosses/Foreman to longshore registration shall not require joint agreement.
-The probationary Walking Bosses/Foreman and the Union will receive a written explanation from the employer.
-All above actions are subject to discussion at the Joint Port Walking Bosses/Foremen's Labor Relations Committee. - 8.3 Distressed port. - 8.31 The parties to this Agreement shall establish a work force adjustment procedure for any port which becomes a "low work opportunity port."
-Such procedure shall include matters such as transfer conditions, method of selecting workers for transfer to another port and qualification status for payments under the Pay Guarantee Plan.
+This right to return a probationary Walking Bosses/Foreman and the Union will receive a written explanation from the employer.
+All above actions are subject to discussion at the Joint Port Walking Bosses/Foremen's Labor Relations Committee.
+8.27 A fully registered Walking Boss/Foreman may apply for transfer, on a voluntary basis, from his/her home port to a receiving port as a registered Walking Boss/Foreman at that port only as part of a simultaneous, reciprocal transfer exchange between such ports, unless the receiving port has no resident registered Walking Boss/Foreman.
+No exceptions shall be granted for "compelling reasons" or other grounds.